By: William C. Head, Criminal Defense Attorney Atlanta GA and ABA Board-Certified DUI Attorney

 The same lack of eligibility applies if this specific ALS suspension is for a 2nd DUI in GA within five years, even if you took the state implied consent test.
 The new ignition interlock law, effective July 1, 2017, and after, only applies to people licensed to drive in Georgia, who are age 21 and over, with a first offense DUI Georgia case only. (this means within five years, measured by dates of arrest)

 A Georgia licensee can also qualify for issuance of the IID limited permit, and the IID must be installed within ten days.
-This assumes that your GA driver license is not suspended for any other reason, like FTA, super speeder GA, or missing child support payments.
+This limited permit assumes that your GA driver license is not suspended for any other reason, like FTA, super speeder GA, or missing child support payments.

 Do not opt for this ignition interlock driver’s license permit option until you have consulted with a top DUI lawyer on the pluses and minuses of this alternative.
 Many pitfalls and “gotchas” exist under the rules governing the IIDLP (Ignition Interlock Limited Permit.)